top of page

 Vision

 Corner Inlet College aims to create a learning environment focused on equality; where respect for self, others, and the natural environment is embedded.
-We value student-centred learning, and our ambition is for every Corner Inlet College student to enjoy equal opportunities and access to an exceptional learning program.
+We value student-centered learning, and our ambition is for every Corner Inlet College student to enjoy equal opportunities and access to an exceptional learning program.

 Mission